List of tank truck fires and explosions: Sange, Democratic Republic of the Congo (2010)

 A tank truck exploded on 2 July 2010 in South Kivu, Democratic Republic of the Congo.
-The truck overturned in the village of Sange and later exploded, resulting in at least 230 deaths and 196 injured.
-The tank truck overturned in the village of Sange, near the Congo–Burundi border.
+The truck overturned in the village of Sange, near the Congo–Burundi border, and later exploded, resulting in at least 230 deaths and 196 injured.
 Mende Omalanga, the Democratic Republic of Congo's Minister of Communications, claimed that the tank truck was trying to overtake a bus.
 A local police officer reported that the driver was traveling at an "excessive speed".

 An explosion occurred as villagers attempted to collect the fuel that was spilling from the overturned vehicle.
 "There was a crush (of people) and a petrol leak."
 The minister of communications, Lambert Omalanga, said that one local resident was smoking a cigarette, a spark from which ignited the fuel.
 Many mud and grass huts were destroyed in the subsequent fire.

 Among the dead were 36 women and 61 children.
 Some of the injured had severe burn wounds.
 A medical source said that the local hospitals "do not have necessary logistical materials to treat those who are seriously injured".
 It was initially reported that five of the dead were United Nations peacekeepers, but this was reported later as being incorrect.

 Alakija, Nigeria (2010)

 A tank truck explosion occurred in the Alakija area of Mile 2, a commercial district along the Badagry Expressway, Lagos State, Nigeria.
-The incident was reported to had occurred on 1 December 2010 when a tank truck loaded with gasoline lost control.
+The incident was reported to have occurred on 1 December 2010 when a tank truck loaded with gasoline lost control.
 The content of the tank truck spewed on the road leading to an explosion that claimed the lives of about 20 people and leaving several others severely injured.
 Four vehicles, including two commuter buses filled with more than 24 commuters and two private cars, were burnt.
 Taiwo Abayomi, the Area Commander of the Lagos State Traffic Management Authority confirmed the incident.